Brilliant Non-Toxic Stain Remover For Baby Clothes

 This product has a “C” rating from EWG.
 Simply spray your clothes before throwing them into the washer and watch the stains disappear.

 You can also use this product on your furniture and carpets.
+This product also comes in an eraser marker.

 Guide To Buying Stain Remover For Baby Clothes